zimfw/zsh-framework-benchmark/README.md

 This is a small utility to benchmark various Zsh frameworks.
 All of the frameworks are 'installed' to a temporary directory (/tmp/zsh-benchmark).
 The raw results are saved in /tmp/zsh-benchmark-results.
 All of the frameworks are built with the instructions provided by the project README.md's.

-To run, simply clone the repo and run `./run.zsh`.
+To run, simply clone the repo and run `source run.zsh`.

 The options are:
 ```
-./run.zsh <options>
+source run.zsh <options>
 Options:
     -h                  Show this help
     -k                  Keep the frameworks (don't delete) after the tests are complete (default: delete)